-This chart above represents the vast majority of our disposable (post-tax) income.
+This chart below represents the vast majority of our disposable (post-tax) income.
 In full disclosure, our lifestyle is also is supported by the Darwinian Dr-ess’ (AKA my wife’s) salary.
 Also, I couldn’t decide how to represent our pre-tax retirement savings, so I left that out.

 Beach Club: $750 a month

 As our most indulgent luxury, we have a membership that grants us access to the facilities of a beach club.
 In our mind it’s equivalent to a super fancy gym membership.
 It gives us a built in weekend destination where the Dr-ess and I can take turns working out while the kids safely roam the sand.
 It’s a good example of the cognitive dissonance that allows me to pursue financial independence while also having such an incredible luxury in my life.